The American Language and Culture Program

-The ACT Compass® ESL test is composed of four sections: grammar, reading, listening and writing.
-Questions in the grammar, reading and listening sections are multiple choice.
+The ACCUPLACER test for international students at UDM is composed of four sections: reading, language use, listening and writing.
+Questions in the reading, language use and listening sections are multiple choice.
 The writing section requires the student to respond in writing to a question or topic.
+The writing section is only administered to students who pass reading, language use and listening.
 The entire test takes approximately 3 hours to complete.
-Download sample test questions online:
+Download sample test questions online.

-If students do not pass the ACT Compass® ESL test (allowing for full academic study), the following illustrate placement based on test results:
+If students do not pass the ACCUPLACER test (allowing for full academic study), the following illustrate placement based on test results:

 ALCP 3150/5315 Academic Writing and Culture (3 hours per week) teaches academic writing skills.
 Students who are placed in ALCP 3150/5315 must also register for academic credits in order to meet the full-time enrollment requirement.
 Graduates need at least 6 academic credits, undergraduates need 9 academic credits in addition to their English course.
 Students who receive a final grade below C- in ALCP 3150/5315 must repeat the course.

 Students exiting the program are deemed to be sufficiently proficient in English to successfully engage in a program of academic study at the undergraduate or graduate level.